spikedoanz/spikedoanz.github.io/content/how-i-meditate-1.md

 ---
-title: how i meditate, part 1 -- mind-body
+title: meditation is just mental stretching
 ---

 ### [[index|supaiku dot com]]

 <h1 href="" onclick="document.getElementById('darkmode-toggle').click(); return false;">
-how i meditate, part 1 -- mind-body
+meditation is just mental stretching
 </h1>

 ---
-> what if there existed a no nonsense guide for meditation?
->
-> or: meditation without spiritual mumbo jumbo
+> alternate title: meditation without spiritual mumbo jumbo.

+> part one of a series of essays on meditation.
 ---

 meditation requires a combination of extreme focus as well as extreme relaxation.